What students say

 Testimonials from MIT Undergraduates

 "Like many MIT students, I'm used to sitting at a desk, absorbing information through readings, lectures, and problem sets.
 The idea that learning could be tied to the body, through broomball, weightlifting, Tai Chi, and yoga, initially felt foreign.
-But as I progressed through the course, I found that using my body to understand concepts not only helped solidify them, but also transformed how I connect with my peers and how I think about learning itself."
+But as I progressed through the course, I found that using my body to understand concepts not only helped solidify them, it also transformed how I connect with my peers and how I think about learning itself."

 "The learning feels much less exhausting...despite participating in physically exhausting activities, such as Pickleball or strength training, I found myself leaving the lab feeling much more energized than I had coming in."